Diabetes and Exercise

 A special warning.
 The study authors said that if you have HIGH blood glucose (greater than 14.0 mmol/l) and positive urine ketones, you should NOT exercise because of the metabolic misbalance.
 Physical exercise, especially intense exercises should be avoided if positive ketonuria is present.

 If you want details on the study, the title is, "A new table for prevention of hypoglycaemia during physical activity in type 1 diabetic patients."
 It was published in Diabetes & Metabolism, Volume 30, Number 5, in November of 2004.
 (Pages 465-470.)
 Click Here for the web page.

 Click on the image below to download the study in Adobe PDF Format.

 UPDATE: In a small study published in 2015, researchers had 13 obese men and women with type 2 diabetes exercise.
 When the results came in, the people who exercised before eating had blood glucose levels that were reduced by 18 percent.
 But the people who exercised after eating had blood glucose levels reduced by 30 percent.
-More proof of what we said five years ago, that exercise 45 minutes to an hour before a workout is the best way to get results.
+More proof of what we said five years ago, that eating 45 minutes to an hour before a workout is the best way to get results.

 -Journal of Applied Physiology February 17, 2015

 Call for a FREE Consultation (305) 296-3434